vitaly-t/iter-ops-extras/README.md

 Collection of custom operators for [iter-ops] - ones based on existing operators.

-It is here to show implementation examples, plus share ideas for useful operators.
+It is here to show implementation examples, plus share ideas of useful operations.

 These are just quick copy-n-paste snippets, they are not distributed anywhere.